 After turning into a handsome gentleman, the Frog Prince could upgrade his accommodations by marrying his princess in the exotic wetlands of Fairmont Mayakoba in Mexico’s Riviera Maya.
 The resort is sheltered by a tropical canopy of mangroves and the Caribbean Sea, and is filled with the prince’s old chums – frogs, turtles, lizards and all types of birds and mammals.
 The presidential suite, La Tortuga, is surrounded by the resort’s serene canals, serving as a fairytale location for any amphibious prince.

 Maybe the only thing fairytale witches and evil stepmothers need are a partner in crime to pull off their dastardly deeds.
 Evil loves company, so notorious fairytale villainesses would surely be served by eloping at a secluded locale such as the beach at The Fairmont Royal Pavilion in Barbados, where they could plan out their schemes in peace and quiet.
-Of course, colorful rum cocktails and a nice ocean breeze might make them reconsider a life of crime entirely.
+Of course, colourful rum cocktails and a nice ocean breeze might make them reconsider a life of crime entirely.